-Potential drone pilots that want to get a good drone, without breaking the bank, have another option now.
-The DJI Mavic Mini may actually be the very best option for under $500.
+Potential drone pilots that want to get a good drone, without breaking the bank, have a few solid options.
+The DJI Mavic Mini was probably the best option for under $500 when it first launched, holding that title until the Mini 2 was released in 2020.
 What do you get for the price?
 Let’s find out in this DJI Mavic Mini review.

 DJI Mavic Mini overview